 The Juliet Balcony

 Nowadays, the Juliet house with its balcony is one of the most visited places by tourists!
 And for sure it is so famous for the Shakespearean tragedy that blends legend and reality.

 The Valpolicella area is in the province of Verona, the northwest of the city.
 Hence close to the reliefs in between Verona and the Adige Valley near to the Lake Garda.
 As a result, the landscape of Verona Valpolicella wine region has a mild temperature thanks to the sun exposure.
 We find almost a Mediterranean climate, where we can see the vineyards and olive groves, dotted with cypress trees.

 But most of all in the Valpolicella they make very nice red wines.
 And for sure the most important and well known all over the world is the Amarone.
 In the 6th century, Cassiodorus praises the great quality of the Acinaticus.
 And the production of that wine was in the Valpolicella.
 Hence, we can consider the Amarone to be a descendant of this Acinaticus.
 For sure a wine well praised in ancient times.
 But seems like the ancestor of the Acinaticus was different to the Amarone.
 In fact, it was a dense and sweetish wine that was more similar to the Recioto.
 For sure, today the Amarone is one of the well known Italian wines.

-It is important to know that the set of three major valleys creates the Valpolicella.
+It is important to know that the set of three major valleys creates the Verona Valpolicella wine region.
 Hence almost parallel and sloping from north to south.
 And they form an area of undulating hills and gentle slopes.
 Also of small gathered hollows.
-As a result, they range from 80m above sea level along the river Adige, to 1540mt of the watershed from Trentino region.
-The landscape has evocative variety of panoramas.
+As a result, they range from 80m above sea level along the river Adige to 1540mt of the watershed from Trentino region.
+The landscape has an evocative variety of panoramas.

 Some other day excursions in the Veneto region are in the “Culture and leisure” section.